mhausenblas/madr/README.md

 * Two main interaction modes:
  * information: view PoI properties, learn about PoI, etc. - this can be directly done with LOD
  * action: interact with PoI (for example, order pizza, query current offers, etc.) - here we might want to utilise aLODin/EA (?)
+* Client-side:
+ * RDF store that i) directly accesses a dataset where possible, that is, [CORS-enabled](http://enable-cors.org/) or ii) via server-side API/gateway
+ * AR component (webcam)
+ * interaction layer
+* Server-side:
+ * Simple curl-based wrapper for providing a gateway to datasets

 ### Initial datasets